Unit Testing

 5. Tests can be executed using bench run-tests

-6. For non-DocType tests, you can write simple unittests and prefix your file names with test_.
+6. For non-DocType tests, you can write simple unittests and prefix your file names with test\_.

 Writing Tests for DocTypes